 Though it’s vilified in the media, saturated fat is actually good for you.
 It supports metabolic rate (metabolism), thyroid function, immune system and digestion.
 The best options for saturated fats are butter (from organic or grass-fed cows), ghee, and rendered fats (such as lard and tallow).

 Avoid polyunsaturated fats (PUFAs), such as vegetable oils (including corn, canola, cottonseed and grapeseed oils), which can lead to inflammation and estrogen dominance.
-Read more about why to avoid soybean oil.

-8. Eat the right protein
+8. Eating the right protein

 There’s no question protein is needed for the body.
 But protein should be consumed with healthy fats (as listed in #7) and the right carbohydrates such as sweet potatoes, squashes and fruit.
 This food combination helps the body to efficiently break down and utilize proteins.

-Opt for these protein sources:
+Opt for these protein sources for Natural PMS Remedies:

 - Raw or organic dairy products – yogurt, kefir, milk and cheese